basementuniverse/intersection-helpers/README.md

 # Intersection Helpers

-> This project is a work in progress!
-The 2D namespace is mostly complete, but the 3D namespace is still under development.
+> **This project is a work in progress.** The 2D namespace is complete and has comprehensive tests, but the 3D namespace is almost entirely untested.
+It most likely has some bugs, so use with caution!
+Bug reports, issues, feature requests and PRs are very welcome :)

 A collection of helper functions for detecting intersections between various geometric shapes in 2D and 3D.